Find the Real Rome in These Unmissable Neighborhoods

 Courtesy of Scooteroma

 With Piazza Navona, the Trevi Fountain, the Spanish Steps, and other major monuments concentrated in Rome’s centro storico, it would be easy to spend all your time there.
 But then you’d be missing out on vibrant neighborhoods like boutique-filled Monti and lively Trastevere.
-For a truer understanding of the city—or ideas for where to stay in Rome—venture out to these five neighborhoods.
+For a truer understanding of the city—or ideas for where to stay in Rome—venture out to these six neighborhoods.

 Ai Tre Scalini in the Monti neighborhood has been in operation since 1895.